jbostoen/itop-jb-powershell/readme.md

 ```

-Concrete example: imagine you want to create user accounts for every active person with a known e-mail address.
+Concrete example: create user accounts for every active person with an e-mail address.
 ```
 # Retrieve all persons from the "personal" iTop environment
 $persons = Get-iTopObject -env personal -key "SELECT Person AS p WHERE p.id NOT IN (SELECT Person AS p2 JOIN UserLocal AS ul ON ul.contactid = p2.id) AND p.status = 'active' AND p.email != ''"